 ERS Tier 6 members need ten years of service credit to become vested.
 Once vested, they’re eligible for a lifetime pension benefit as early as age 55, but if they retire before the full retirement age of 63, their benefit will be reduced.
 Tier 6 correction officers, however, can retire with 25 years of service, regardless of age, without penalty.

-The Final Average Salary (FAS) Calculation
+The Final Average Earnings (FAE) Calculation

-An ERS Tier 6 member’s final average salary is the average of their earnings in the five highest-paid consecutive years of employment.
+An ERS Tier 6 member’s final average earnings is the average of their earnings in the five highest-paid consecutive years of employment.
 Earnings in any year included in the period cannot exceed the average earnings of the previous four years by more than 10 percent.

 Tier 6 Service Retirement Benefit